I take your privacy seriously.

 1. What I Do

-I provide nutritional therapy and naturopathy (including bio-resonance and kinesiology) services to clients to improve their health through diet and lifestyle interventions.
+I provide nutritional therapy and naturopathy services to clients to improve their health through diet and lifestyle interventions.
 I focus on preventative healthcare, the optimisation of physical and mental health and chronic health conditions.
 Through nutritional therapy consultations, dietary and lifestyle analysis and functional testing (where needed), I aim to understand the underlying causes of your health issues which I will seek to address through personalised nutrition and lifestyle advice.

 2. How I Obtain Your Personal Data